Tonejs/Tone.js/README.md

 Tone.js
 =========

 Tone.js is a Web Audio framework for creating interactive music in the browser.
-On the application-level, the library is modeled after a DAW (digital audio workstation) with a global transport, sends and receives, and a master output.
-Tone also comes with a number of instruments and effects with named presets to get you up and running quickly.
-Additionally, Tone provides a wealth of high performance, low latency building blocks and DSP modules to build your own synths, effects, and control signals.
+The architecture of Tone.js aims to be familiar to both musicians and audio programmers looking to create web-based audio applications.
+On the high-level, Tone offers common DAW (digital audio workstation) features like a global transport, prebuilt synths and effects, as well as presets for those synths and effects.
+For signal-processing programmers (coming from languages like Max/MSP), Tone provides a wealth of high performance, low latency building blocks and DSP modules to build your own synthesizers, effects, and complex control signals.

 [Examples](http://tonenotone.github.io/Tone.js/examples/)